 Be Competitive for Top Graduate Schools and Law Schools

-As a Truman political science graduate, you'll be nationally competitive for careers and further education after graduation.
+As a political science and international relations major, you receive valuable preparation for careers and further education after graduation.
 Since 2003, we have placed 79% of our graduates in law schools or graduate programs.
 Here are just a few places our students end up:

 - Ohio State University